 Lack of recovery – If you’ve performed a hard training session the days before, your resting heart rate is likely 4-to 8 beats higher than usual.
 This is a part of the response to intensive training.
 It does not mean that you’ve trained too hard, but it gives you an important hint that your body needs some extra recovery time before a new hard training session.

 Dehydration – If you’re dehydrated, your total blood volume goes down and forces your heart to beat faster.
 Read more about central adaptations to endurance training.
 Also, if you go to a hotter climate, your body will have to acclimatize to higher temperatures and humidity.

 Why is your resting heart rate lower than normal?

 Overtraining – This is not so common, but it can happen when you’ve been overtrained for a longer period.

-Progress – This is probably a trend you will discover over months rather than over night.
+Progress – This is probably a trend you will discover over months rather than overnight.
 You will probably already have noticed that your resting heart is lower when you are in good shape.
-This is because of a larger stroke volume or more correctly a bigger parasympathic drive on the sinus node.
+This is because of a larger stroke volume or, more correctly, a bigger parasympathetic drive on the sinus node.

-If you want to read more about the physiology behind resting heart rate, I suggest you read my post Central Adaptations to Cycling Training.
+If you want to read more about the physiology behind resting heart rate, I suggest reading my post Central Adaptations to Cycling Training.

 2 thoughts on “Why You Should Care About Resting Heart Rate”